 - For well-planned projects that address significant health-related housing or food system needs, we provide larger grants and low-interest loans to support capital costs, business startups, or other creative, community-driven approaches.
 For large projects, we will generally not be the majority funder.
 Instead, we will provide strategic investments that facilitate securing full financing.

-Because we can only meet a small fraction of the needs in our state, we emphasize planning and strategic investments that help communities bring together new partners to design and finance the development of new projects.
+Because we can only meet a small fraction of our state’s needs, we emphasize planning and strategic investments that help communities bring together new partners to design and finance the development of new projects.
 For example, we support partnerships between community developers, health care and public health agencies, and others to create permanent, self-sustaining solutions to housing, food, and related needs.
+We prioritize work with rural communities in recognition that they have traditionally been underserved in these areas and face unique barriers to addressing these needs.